To Run or not to Run? School Bus Transportation and Inclement Weather

 - via phone calls to parents by bus drivers (circumstances permitting)

 Every effort is made to communicate with parents directly regarding changes to bus transportation; however, phone calls home are not always possible given timing and the situation the bus driver is dealing with at the time.

 If you do not see a cancellation message on the NGPS website, Facebook page or Twitter feed, buses are running.

 What Guides Us?
-Administrative Procedure 131 refers to -40 degrees Celsius, including wind chill, as one determination factor in canceling buses.
+Administrative Procedure 750 : Severe Weather and Emergency Closure refers to -40 degrees Celsius, including wind chill, as ONE determination factor in canceling buses.
 This point is based on area data, not specific site information.
 For example, while individual homes may have thermometers indicating a temperature below the specified -40 degrees Celsius, the data that is collected for each area is the evidence that is used to support the decision to cancel bus transportation.